 Third, you must register within each state for a license to collect sales tax.
 Again, there are many resources to assist you in this area.
 However, you must make sure you are completing the registrations on a timely basis.
 If you are registered before collection requirements, you may find yourself filing unnecessary ZERO sales tax returns month after month.

 It is strongly suggested that art galleries and dealers seek advice from their CPA or sales tax consultant when performing the economic nexus evaluation report.
-The rules for economic nexus are evolving every week, and you must be able to have a trusted advisor that can keep you updated.
+Although the majority of states have economic nexus rules, the conditions are continuously changing or updating.
+You must be able to have a trusted advisor that can keep you informed.

 Please feel free to reach out to us for a no-cost proposal at firstname.lastname@example.org or call 914.219.0610.